asad-sangla/sqlopsstudio/docs/carbon/releases/private-preview-demo-flow.md

 > review note

-Making a group as a starting point it is a first class citizen Working on simple - basic core properties to provide good experience.
+Making a group as a starting point it is a first class citizen
+- have multiple groups
+- have groups with different version of servers
+- show 2008 connection
+- show 2016 connection
+- sqltools2008, 2010, 2012, 2014, 2016

+Working on simple - basic core properties to provide good experience.
 And comprehensive view without cluttering

 run sqlcmd show it’s on docker / mac But showing more interesting